-Alisdair Smith AKA Wig is a skateboarder and artist from Birmingham, England
+Alisdair Smith is a skater and artist from Birmingham, England

 “As skateboarders we all understand that we have an ability to read architecture in a different way to other people.
 It’s a uniquely creative skill.
 But its not just seeing a rail or a ledge as a skateable object, it’s the fact we consider all the other elements that make it skateable without even thinking.
 The angle of the rail, the amount of run up, the texture of the run out and even how good the spot will look on film or in a photo.